 So, what are the parameters for raising an emotionally intelligent child?

 Teach your child emotions.

 There are every-day opportunities to achieve this.
 Just seize the day!
 Your child accidentally broke a toy and is feeling sad?
 Try to have him express his feelings.
-You can encourage them to name the emotion and to even draw it.
-Make sure you create a safe environment where your child feels listened and supported.
+You can encourage them to name the emotion and to express themselves by attempting to draw a representation of the emotion.
+Make sure you create a safe environment where your child feels listened to and supported.
 This way you kill two birds with one stone.
-In one hand you make your child feel loved.
-In the other, you’re nurturing his emotional intelligence.
+On one hand, you make your child feel loved.
+On the other, you’re nurturing his emotional intelligence.

 On that note, you can also teach self-regulation.